jpt13653903/LaTeX_UCT_Report/README.md

 ### Configuring the Flags

-The output style is controlled by means of flags defined in the `Template/Flags.tex` folder of each report type.
+The output style is controlled by means of flags defined in the `Template/Flags.tex` file of each report type.
 Set the flags as appropriate.

 ### Building the Output